sunilos/project4/README.md

 # Project4

-ORS is a web application to provide marksheets and user management online.
+Online Result System (ORS) is a comprehensive web-based application designed to manage the entire lifecycle of marksheets and user administration.
+The system allows educational institutions or organizations to seamlessly generate, manage, and distribute marksheets to students or users through a secure online platform.

 ## Modules
 1. College Management